apache/directory-fortress-core/README.txt

     3, 4, 5, 7, 8
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 2.
-Instructions for FORTRESS QUICKSTART builder installation of OpenLDAP
+Instructions for Fortress Quickstart builder installation of OpenLDAP
 ###################################################################################

 a.
 Go to http://iamfortress.org/download